TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 impression of what you can configure.
 Normally you *can*, but you *don't have to* change anything here during installation, as the previous steps took care of the most important settings.
+Pay attention to use a https website and set the BE loginSecurityLevel to normal.
+On all http sites however you must set this to rsa and activate the system extension rsaauth.
+Otherwise you will not be able to log into the TYPO3 backend.

 .. _upgrade-wizard: